IslandTrish-zz/IslandTrish.github.io/README.md

 BootCamp V 1.07 <a href="https://github.com/IslandTrish/BootCamp_V_1.07">BootCamp V 1.07</a>

+A free working tournament table map to get you started, contact me on any of the links above if you need assistance.
+Download Here <a href="https://github.com/IslandTrish/IslandTrish.github.io/releases/download/FreeTableMap/888_9Max_Trish_V3.tm">Free Table Map</a>

 Get involved folks, let your thoughts and opinions be known, help me make BootCamp even better.
 All comments, queries, and feedback very welcome!

 To use BootCamp with V 13.1.3 of OH you need to replace the DefaultBot.ohf in your "bot_logic\DefaultBot" folder